Best Car Brands in India 2026: Full Comparison of Maruti, Hyundai, Tata, Mahindra, Kia & Toyota

 Strengths:

-India’s largest carmaker with the widest sales and service network.
+- India's largest carmaker with the widest sales and service network — 3,000+ service centres across the country.

-Known for affordable pricing, excellent mileage, and easy maintenance.
+- Known for affordable pricing, excellent mileage (20–25 km/l), and low maintenance costs.

 -